secwexen/aapp-mart/README.md

 See the [Attack Path Simulation Logs](demo/reports/attack_path_simulation_logs.json) json file.

 > [!NOTE]
-> This IP/hostname is an example target.
+> This IP/hostname is an example target used for demonstration purposes only.

 ## Installation